ekedonald/Ansible-Dynamic-Assignments-Include-and-Community-Roles/README.md

 * Push the changes to the `main` branch.

-### Step 9: Run the Ansible Playbook with the Apache role
+### Step 9: Run the Ansible Playbook with the Nginx role

 Remember that a webhook was configured to save artifacts in the `ansible-config-artifact` directory on the `Jenkins-Ansible` server in the previous project.
 Hence, the latest files in the `ansible-config-mgt` repository on GitHub will be stored in the `ansible-config-artifact` directory.